Your Call Center should work for you

 At Telnyx, we don't believe you should have to choose.
 Your call center should work for your business, taking care of the basic functionality that you expect while allowing you to dive in and tweak anything you like, whenever you need to.
 And crucially, you should only pay for what you use.
 No eye-watering platform fees, just affordable prices based on how many phone numbers you need, how many minutes you use, and how heavily you use (or don't use!) advanced features.

 With TeXML, there's no need to worry about complexity.
-Simple verbs and nouns arranged in a script allow for advanced call control with minimal code.
+Simple verbs and nouns arranged in a script allow for advanced Voice API with minimal code.
 This simplicity is the key to standing up a fully-functional call center application in less than fifteen minutes, using open-source sample code from our Python demo repository on GitHub.

 Check out the video walkthrough: